 The gold standard for electronic water resistance is the IP (Ingress Protection) rating published by the International Electrotechnical Commission (IEC)

-And unfortunately, at this time, only the Fitbit Charge 4 and Fitbit Versa 2 have an official IP rating, meaning it’s been tested according to the Ingress Protection Testing Standards.
+And unfortunately, at this time, only a few Fitbits have an official IP rating, meaning it’s been tested according to the Ingress Protection Testing Standards.

 This rating also means that your Fitbit can be submerged deeper than 1 meter.
-According to Fitbit’s guidance, all Fitbits rated as IPX8 can sustain submersion in up to 50 meters.
+According to Fitbit’s guidance, all Fitbits rated as IP()8 can sustain submersion in up to 50 meters.

 Sadly, a lot of users discover that their Fitbits fail after swimming

-Since most Fitbits are not tested under the IP standards, we ultimately do not recommend you swim with your Fitbit especially if it’s out of warranty.
+Since many Fitbits are not tested under the IP standards, we ultimately do not recommend you swim with your Fitbit, especially if it’s out of warranty.

-If you do want to swim with your Fitbit, stick to the Fitbit Charge 4 & Fitbit Versa 2 OR check that Fitbit still covers your device under warranty.
+If you want to swim with your Fitbit, stick to the Fitbit Inspire 2+, Ace 3, Charge 4+, Sense series, Luxe, or Fitbit Versa 2+ OR check that Fitbit still covers your device under warranty.

-Which Fitbits can wear when I shower and bathe?
+Which Fitbits can I wear when I shower and bathe?

-Now to the good news!
+Now for the good news!
 You can shower with many Fitbits.
-The following models are built with water resistance that allows you to wear it in the shower:
+The following models are built with water resistance that allows you to wear them in the shower:

 If your Fitbit isn’t listed, please do not shower with it!
 Instead, use your showering and bathing routine as the perfect opportunity to charge up your device!